dacoffey/dacoffey/README.md

 <br>

 <code>
-  The most damaging phrase in the language is: <i>it's always been done this way</i>
+  The most damaging phrase in language is: <i>it's always been done this way</i>
   -- <b>Grace Hopper</b>
 </code>